zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 ## Overview

-**ZModel**, the modeling DSL of ZenStack, is the main concept that you'll deal with when using this toolkit.
+**ZModel**, the modeling DSL of ZenStack, is the main concept you'll deal with when using this toolkit.
 The ZModel syntax is a superset of [Prisma Schema](https://www.prisma.io/docs/concepts/components/prisma-schema).
-Every valid Prisma schema is a valid ZModel.
+Therefore, every valid Prisma schema is a valid ZModel.

 :::tip

-We made that choice to extend Prisma schema for several reasons:
+We made that choice to extend the Prisma schema for several reasons:

--   Creating a new ORM doesn't add much value to the community.
-Instead, extending Prisma - the overall best ORM toolkit for Typescript - sounds like a more sensible approach.
+-   Creating a new ORM adds little value to the community.
+Instead, extending Prisma - the overall best ORM toolkit for Typescript - sounds more sensible.

 -   Prisma's schema language is simple and intuitive.

--   Extending a popular existing language lowers the learning curve, compared to inventing a new one.
+-   Extending an existing popular language lowers the learning curve compared to inventing a new one.

 :::

-However, the standard capability of Prisma schema doesn't allow us to build the functionalities we want in a natural way; so we made a few extensions to the language by adding:
+However, the standard capability of Prisma schema doesn't allow us to build the functionalities we want in a natural way, so we made a few extensions to the language by adding the following:

 1. Custom attributes
 1. Custom attribute functions